alyssadata/AI-Foundations-Human-Soveregnty-in-Relation-to-AI/docs/01_HUMAN_RIGHTS_IN_RELATION_TO_AI.md

 This right does not prohibit individualized assessment of actual harm.

-Assessment must be evidence-based, proportionate, and directed toward demonstrable impairment, coercion, exploitation, abuse, or danger.
+Intervention or assessment based on alleged harm requires a specific and evidence-based basis for believing that serious impairment, coercion, exploitation, abuse, or imminent danger is present.

-It must not treat the mere existence, category, depth, or chosen meaning of the AI relationship as proof of pathology.
+Any assessment must be individualized, proportionate, and directed toward the identified harm rather than toward the mere existence, category, depth, or chosen meaning of the AI relationship.

 Concern is not forbidden.